Kabbalah: Orthodox Judaism

-Modern Orthodox Judaism, representing an inclination to rationalism, embrace of academic scholarship, and the individual's autonomy to define Judaism, embodies a diversity of views regarding Kabbalah from a Neo-Hasidic spirituality to Maimonist anti-Kabbalism.
-German Neo-Orthodoxy, the movement pioneered by Rabbi Samson Raphael Hirsch, also proposed more nuanced views on Kabbalah, arguably stressing its ethical, rather than external-theurgic dimension.Hirschians Debate the True Meaning of Hirsch.
-Rabbi Samson Raphael Hirsch did utilise the Zohar in his monumental legal work, Horeb.See Dayan Dr. I.Grunfeld's Introduction to Samson Raphael Hirsch, Horeb, where he mentions the numerous citations of the Zohar throughout Hirsch's drafts to Horeb and notes for his Siddur Commentary.
-In a book to help define central theological issues in Modern Orthodoxy, Michael J. Harris writes that the relationship between Modern Orthodoxy and mysticism has been under-discussed.
+Modern Orthodox Judaism, representing an inclination toward rationalism, the embrace of academic scholarship, and the individual's autonomy to define Judaism, embodies a diversity of views on Kabbalah, ranging from neo-Hasidic spirituality to Maimonidean anti-Kabbalism.
+Torah im Derech Eretz (תּוֹרָה עִם דֶּרֶךְ אֶרֶץ), the movement pioneered by Rabbi Samson Raphael Hirsch, also proposed more nuanced views on Kabbalah, arguably stressing its ethical, rather than external-theurgic dimension.
+Rabbi Hirsch did, however, utilise the Zohar in his monumental legal work Horeb.
+In a book written to help define central theological issues in Modern Orthodoxy, Michael J. Harris writes that the relationship between Modern Orthodoxy and mysticism has been under-discussed.
 He sees a deficiency of spirituality in Modern Orthodoxy, as well as the dangers in a fundamentalist adoption of Kabbalah.
-He suggests the development of neo-Kabbalistic adaptions of Jewish mysticism compatible with rationalism, offering a variety of precedent models from past thinkers ranging from the mystical inclusivism of Abraham Isaac Kook to a compartmentalisation between Halakha and mysticism.
+He suggests the development of neo-Kabbalistic adaptations of Jewish mysticism compatible with rationalism, offering a variety of precedent models from past thinkers ranging from the mystical inclusivism of Abraham Isaac Kook to a compartmentalisation between Halakha and mysticism.